Public release of data

 Offshore production data

 Offshore production data is not available for public release.
-This is data is permanently confidential under Regulations 8.02(3) and 10.02(3).
+This is data is permanently confidential under subsections 143(3) and 192(3) of the RMA Regulations.

 Titleholders may choose to make production and other information available.
 You may wish to contact those companies directly.
 Details of titles and registered titleholders is on the National Electronic Approvals Tracking System (NEATS) website.